 From there, you can plan a virtual meeting (if you work with a team) to discuss the key points and determine what actions to take and when.

-Obviously, crucial issues discovered during your PPC audit should be addressed immediately, so your action plan should include prioritization to ensure that you do so optimally.
+Crucial issues discovered during your PPC audit should be addressed immediately, so your action plan should include prioritization to ensure that you do so optimally.

 The takeaway

 Leaving your Google Ads account to run on automation and algorithms can result in leaving money on the table.
-Periodic audits are an effective way to be confident that your ad campaign isn’t stagnant or lagging.

 This article has been updated and was originally published in June 2022.